 Makar Sankranti: Centre sanctions Rs 37.8 cr for facelift of Parshuram Kund

-New Delhi, Jan 09: hit district, an official communiqu said on Friday.
+New Delhi, Jan 09: The Centre has sanctioned Rs 37.87 crore for the facelift of Parshuram Kund pilgrimage site in Arunachal Pradesh's Lohit district, an official communiqué said on Friday.

-Governor Brig (Retd) Dr B D Mishra informed Tourism Minister Nakap Nalo and Tourism Secretary Sadhna Deori about the development during a meeting at Raj Bhavan, it said.

 Parshuram Kund is one of the most sacred places in the country which is visited by a large number of pilgrims throughout the year and thousands of people take a holy dip in the Lohit river during Makar Sankranti, the governor said.